DanielCrema/oracle-one-data-science-challenge3-telecom-x-2/README.md

 - After preprocessing, various models were evaluated in the **Cross-Validation** phase, where hyperparameters were tuned to optimize model performance.

 - In the **Model Experimentation** phase, models were trained on the current dataset and evaluated using confusion matrices and metrics such as ROC-AUC and F1 Score.
-Particular emphasis was placed on Recall, to minimize false negatives.
+Particular emphasis is placed on Recall, to minimize false negatives.

 - The **Model Refinement** phase focused on improving computational efficiency while preserving performance.